citkane/bisq-front/README.md

 [top](#table-of-contents)

-With Bisq-front it is proposed to interface the Bisq-api to make manual and automated trading possible from anywhere and on any device.
+With Bisq-front it is proposed to interface the [Bisq-engine](https://github.com/citkane/bisq-engine) API to make manual and automated trading possible from anywhere and on any device.

-This is proposed to be a web-client / server model where a GUI is provided in a web browser.
+This is proposed to be a web-client / server model where a GUI is provided in a web browser or other native framework.
 The server is singular for each client and is wholly owned and controlled by the human BISQ user.

 ### Proof of Concept (POC) ###
 ##### To Do #####